pariyatti/kosa-rails/README.md

 You don't absolutely need to install Neo4j Desktop but it's a neat way of looking at your Neo4j database with the visualization tools.

 - Install from: https://neo4j.com/download/
-- Make the AppImage executable, run it, and then trim the whitespace from the software key the website gave you.
 - Create a `Pariyatti` project with a db named `kosa3`.
-Turn off auth for development (to match the Rake task default).
-Change the ports (`Settings` tab) to avoid conflicts.
-Restart the db.
+- Change the following lines in the `Settings` tab:

 ```
-dbms.security.auth_enabled=false
+dbms.security.auth_enabled=false            # no auth in dev
-dbms.connector.bolt.listen_address=:7003
+dbms.connector.bolt.listen_address=:7003    # avoid port conflicts
 dbms.connector.http.listen_address=:7001
 ```

+- Restart the db.
+- You may need to come back from time to time to double-check the settings.
+Neo4j Desktop has a habit of resetting some settings (`dbms.security.auth_enabled` in particular) on its own.

 ## Old RSS Feeds